 A drainage hole is a very minor feature when considering the overall size of a planter pot, but it’s long been the subject of debate.
 Some argue that all planters need drainage holes to help maintain the overall health of your plants.
 Others claim that it’s unnecessary to use planters with drainage holes in all scenarios.
-To alleviate that confusion, we’ve put together a comprehensive guide covering some top asked questions with answers on when and where we advise using planters with drainage holes, and alternative solutions if planters with drainage holes aren’t an option.
+To alleviate confusion, we’ve put together a comprehensive guide that answers common questions about when and where to use planters with drainage holes, as well as offering alternative solutions for situations where these planters are not an option.

 Click topics in the outline to navigate to that section of the guide